 - Have your symptoms been getting better or worse over time?

-- If you have intense high and low periods, how long do these periods generally last?
+- If you have intense high and low periods, how long do they generally last?

 - Do you also have periods where your mood feels relatively stable?